Homemade Chicken Noodle Soup with Egg Noodles

 • Pat chicken dry with paper towels; sprinkle with salt and pepper.
 Let stand while you prep the vegetables.

-• Heat one tablespoon oil over medium-high heat in then now empty pot.
-Add onions, carrots and celery and sauté for 4 minutes scaping up the golden bits on the bottom of the pan; add garlic and sauté one minute.
+• Heat one tablespoon of oil over medium-high heat in the now-empty pot.
+Add the onions, carrots, and celery, and sautรฉ for 4 minutes, scraping up the golden bits on the bottom of the pan.
+Add garlic and sautรฉ for one minute.

-• Meanwhile, add the noodles to the soup and bring to a simmer; cook until al dente approximately 5 minutes.
+• Meanwhile, add the noodles to the soup and bring to a simmer; cook until al dente, approximately 5 minutes.
 Stir in shredded chicken, and heat through, 1-2 minutes.
 Taste and season with additional salt and pepper if desired (if the soup is missing something, it's probably salt).
-Stir in additional chicken stock for a less chunky soup.
+Stir in additional chicken broth for a less chunky soup.

 Notes